HuTiers/HuTiers/README.md

 It's like my mod [HuTiersTagger](https://modrinth.com/mod/hutierstagger) but for servers so they can put tiers in the player's suffix with their plugin or whatever

+This is **not** a standalone plugin, you will need to build another plugin around it for it to do anything.

 Include it in your project:
 ```xml
 <repository>